Releases and Upgrades

 After you sign up for notifications, Prisma Access informs you of the two weekend dates that will be used for the upgrade process and sends these notifications 21 days, 3 days, and 24 hours before the first phase of the upgrade will occur.
 The upgrade process occurs in two phases:

-- Seven days after Prisma Access upgrades the first location, Phase #2 upgrades the remainder of your locations, using the same time window you selected for the first phase, and notifies you via email when the upgrade is complete.The upgrade window can be longer.
-For example, if Phase #2 occurs during a national holiday in the United States of America, Prisma Access can perform the second phase of the upgrade 14 days after the first phase instead of seven.
+- Seven days after Prisma Access upgrades the first location, Prisma Access upgrades the remainder of your locations (Phase #2 upgrade), using the same time window you selected for the first phase, and notifies you via email when the upgrade is complete.The upgrade window can be longer.
+For example, if Phase #2 occurs during a national holiday in the United States of America, the second phase of the upgrade happens 14 days after the first phase instead of seven.
 The notifications you receive in the Prisma Access app show you the specific timeline for the upcoming dataplane upgrade.